We recommend that you upgrade to the latest version of your browser.

 • Conducted by the Norwegian Medicines Agency

-• The supervision covered the blood bank’s operations across several locations and assessed blood collection, virus screening, component production, and quality management systems.
+• The supervision covered the blood bank's operations at several locations and assessed blood collection, virus screening, component production, and quality systems.

-• The inspection concluded that the blood bank is well managed and compliant with regulatory requirements.
-A small number of minor deviations were identified, primarily related to staff training and the assessment of donor suitability.
+• The supervision showed that the blood bank is well managed and in compliance with regulations, but identified some minor deviations related to training and assessment of blood donors' suitability.

 • Supervision of the handling of blood, blood components, cells, and tissues (Health Supervision, 2023)

-• This supervision assessed the entire process for the handling of blood, blood components, human cells, and tissues at Ahus.
+• The supervision assessed the entire chain for handling blood, blood components, human cells, and tissues at Ahus.

-• No deviations were identified, and the supervisory authority concluded that Ahus has robust, safe, and well-functioning routines across all assessed areas.
+• No deviations were found, and Health Supervision concluded that Ahus has good and satisfactory routines in all assessed areas.

-• Conducted by the Group Audit, Health South-East
+• Conducted by the Group Audit in Health South-East (regional level)

-• The audit assessed regional governance of medicinal preparedness, including allocation of responsibilities, emergency preparedness plans, storage strategies, and collaboration with Hospital Pharmacies HF.
+• The audit assessed regional management of medicinal preparedness, including distribution of responsibilities, emergency plans, storage strategies, and collaboration with Hospital Pharmacies HF.

-• The audit identified substantial variation between health enterprises, unclear responsibilities at the regional level, and a need for strengthened governance, follow-up, and coordination of emergency preparedness activities.
+• The audit revealed significant variations between health enterprises, unclear responsibilities at the regional level, and a need for clearer management, follow-up, and coordination of emergency work.

-• Conducted by the Group Audit, Health South-East
+• Conducted by the Group Audit in Health South-East

-• The audit assessed whether Ahus has adequate routines, clear lines of responsibility, sufficient training, and appropriate collaboration mechanisms to ensure safe treatment of patients outsourced during periods of overcapacity.
+• The audit assessed whether Ahus has sufficient routines, lines of responsibility, training, and collaboration processes to ensure safe treatment of outsourced patients during overcapacity.

-• The audit identified a substantial extent of outsourcing and highlighted risks related to unclear responsibilities, insufficient collaboration, missing transfer lists, and inadequate training in receiving units.
+• The audit found a substantial extent of outsourcing and identified risks related to unclear responsibilities, inadequate collaboration, missing transfer lists, and insufficient training in receiving units.

 • Transfer of patients between health enterprises (Ahus–OUS) (2022)

-• Conducted by the Group Audit, Health South-East
+• Conducted by the Group Audit in Health South-East

-• The audit evaluated information flow, documentation, and collaboration related to the transfer of patients between health enterprises.
+• The audit assessed information flow, documentation, and collaboration during the transfer of patients between hospitals.

-• The findings indicated risks associated with incomplete or insufficient information, manual and poorly standardised processes, and limitations in digital collaboration.
-These factors were identified as potential contributors to delays and suboptimal patient management.
+• The audit revealed risks related to inadequate or incomplete information, manual and poorly standardised processes, and weaknesses in digital collaboration that could lead to delays and mismanagement.

 • Unwanted variation in healthcare services (2021)

-• Conducted by the Group Audit, Health South-East
+• Conducted by the Group Audit in Health South-East

-• The audit examined how health enterprises use quality data and management information to identify and reduce unwanted variation in treatment, quality, and clinical practice.
+• The audit assessed how health enterprises use quality data and management information to reduce unwanted variation in treatment, quality, and practice.

-• The audit identified significant variation across health enterprises and clinical areas and called for more systematic use of quality registries, stronger management support, and improved anchoring of improvement initiatives.
+• The audit identified significant variation between enterprises and professional areas and called for more systematic use of quality registers, stronger management foundations, and better anchoring of improvement work.

 Useful Links